clean-code-craft-tcq-1/reimagined-design-patterns-venkateshnichenametla/README.md

   	1. Order of the notifications to subscribers can not be controlled

 2. Proxy Design pattern :
+	The proxy design pattern is an structural design pattern.
 Proxy design pattern is basically used when you to want to add some more additional behaviour to the object with the intent of controlling the original object.
-  It is also used when you need to create a  wrapper to cover the original object's complexity and to implement lazy initialization.Proxy controlls the access to the original object.Proxy design patter usecases - Security around the original object, caching the information of the original object.
+	It is also used when you need to create a  wrapper to cover the original object's complexity and to implement lazy initialization.
+	Proxy controlls the access to the original object.

+	Proxy design patter usecases - Security around the original object, caching the information of the original object.

 	Example : A Company wants to block the non work related websites using proxy